 How can you take care of your psychological health if you are part of the new, more flexible work force?
 Try these tips.

-Putting in effort to take care of yourself, on the other hand, can raise self-esteem.
 Try to do three things a week for yourself, even if its just small things like a hot bath or gym trip.
-Don’t just think about self-care, put it in your diary.
-And if it helps, wear work clothes even at home as a way to differentiate your work day from your down time.
+Don’t just think about it, put it in your diary.
+And try to make a commitment where certain hours of the day are work-free.

-6. Create a support network.
-As well as connecting with other freelancers and entrepreneurs, consider the support of a career counsellor, coach, or a therapist to keep you on track and resilient.
+But also consider the support of a coach or a therapist to keep you on track and resilient.
 If you are worried you can’t afford therapy with all your money going into your new business, read our guide to low-cost counselling.